 Concerns for CTE

-Sen. Lisa Blunt Rochester (D-Delaware) noted at the top of the hearing that she was “disappointed” with the move and concerned how it is creating inefficiencies at state level.
+Several senators expressed concern about the move of CTE oversight and Perkins funding from ED to DOL.
+Sen. Lisa Blunt Rochester (D-Delaware) said that she was “disappointed” with the move and concerned how it is creating inefficiencies at the state level.

 Rhine said the decision has led to delays in Perkins grant funding and uncertainty about data collection of CTE and Perkins information.
-This makes it harder for states to plan and inserts “layers of bureaucracy” and can add administrative costs.
+This makes it harder for states to plan and inserts “layers of bureaucracy” that can add administrative costs.

 “CTE is fundamentally an education program,” Rhine said, recommending that Congress should keep CTE and Perkins oversight with ED to ensure CTE “continues to deliver opportunity for students” and a competitive workforce for the nation.